grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 ---
-title: "About Hugo references"
+title: "Links and cross references"
-menuTitle: "About Hugo references"
+menuTitle: "Links and cross references"
 description: "Understand how Hugo determines references, the different types of references, and how to use them."
 aliases: []
-weight: 400
+weight: 600
 keywords:
   - Hugo
   - references